View Eleanor Keiper's Obituary on citizensvoice.com and share memories

 |

-Surviving are her children, David Jr. and his wife, Raelyn, and Sandra and her husband, Scott.
-She is also survived by five grandchildren; five great-grandchildren; and one great-great grandchild.
+Surviving are her children, David Jr. and Sandra, daughter-in-law, Raelyn, and son-in-law, Scott; as well as, five grandchildren, five great-grandchildren; and one great-great-grandchild.